How To Travel More with a full time job: 6 tips to help you feed your travel needs

 One thing I love to do is travelling.
 I think I caught the travel bug since my early age as I was often travelling with my family to a few cities in my home country in Ivory Coast.

-I then kept up the habit, and good thing I did!
 Traveling allows me to get out of my comfort zone, discover new cultures and meet new people.

-But it is also my sweet escape when I need to get out of my daily routine.
+But it is also my sweet escape when I need to get out of my 9to5 daily routine.

 The weird thing though, is that the most common reasons I hear from people around me for not travelling are because they don't have the time, or that it is too expensive.